jackson-t/network-python-scripts/README.md

 # Network Python Scripts

-This is a colletions of various network python scripts.
+This is a collection of various network python scripts.